-Shoreditch Trust works to reduce social and economic disadvantage in Hackney (and similarly deprived neighbourhoods) by supporting people to gain knowledge, skills and opportunities so that they can:
+Shoreditch Trust works to reduce social and economic disadvantage in Hackney by supporting people to gain knowledge, skills and opportunities so that they can:

 We work with people who are:

-• living in poverty - social and economic isolation and exclusion
+• living in poverty (social and economic isolation, exclusion)

-Shoreditch Trust works with a variety of stakeholders - our emphasis on peer support models and building connections allows us to tap into natural social networks and deliver services through strengthening social capital.
-Shoreditch Trust’s community leadership programmes all share a common philosophy of peer support and capacity building.
+Shoreditch Trust works with a variety of stakeholder groups – we place an emphasis on peer support models and building connections that allow us to tap into natural social networks and deliver services through strengthening social capital, whether it is expectant mothers from new migrant communities or young people in care requiring the support to move into independent living.
 The models empower participants to be able to become more active, engaged and connected in their communities.

 Shoreditch Trust is a registered charity in England and Wales no 1086812 established in December 1999.